Dybondzy/COVID_Data_Analysis/README.md

 #### Table 1
 After a few rounds, we got a CDC database that we agreed on.
-The data was for the dates of March 2020 to March 2021 The data was too big, so we split it into for 4
+The data was for the dates of March 2020 to December 2020 The data was too big, so we split it into for 4
 The data contained the US States, the Agegroups of those with COVID, the sex of those with COVID, and the race of those with COVID
 I uploaded the data in PostgreSQL in PGAdmin.